 August “Weed to the Wise: Cannabis and Cancer”

-Welcome to the August edition of the curated PLAYBOOK for emerging medical cannabis research for seniors!
+Welcome to the August edition of the curated PLAYBOOK for emerging medical cannabis news for seniors!
 This month we are focusing on Cannabis and Cancer.
 According to the World Health Organization, cancer refers to more than 200 different diseases that all present challenges to oncology treatments.
 It is agreed that we need new treatments for patients who have no effective therapy, and in those who respond to treatment we need therapies with less toxicity.
 Cannabis (both as CBD and medical marijuana) is currently a common alternative therapy for helping patients survive the side effects of chemotherapy (which is well documented), but emerging research is focusing on the anti-tumor properties of THC.
 This month’s playbook will also mention the rather mysterious confounding factors in medical research with mice as well as emerging legal challenges for senior living facilities when elders use medical cannabis.
 Before you fly off, pause for a nightingale’s song!

 EMERGING MEDICAL CANNABIS RESEARCH